ossf/Memory-Safety/docs/memory-safety-continuum.md

 - Using [CodeQL](https://codeql.github.com/) for the [languages that CodeQL supports](https://codeql.github.com/docs/codeql-overview/supported-languages-and-frameworks/)
 - Using [DevSkim](https://github.com/microsoft/devskim) IDE extensions/language analyzers

-### Using a memory safe by default language with developer best practices and language processors, post processors etc., but no automated tooling
+#### Using a memory safe by default language with developer best practices and language processors, post processors etc., but no automated tooling

-Examples:

 - Following the [Rustnomicon](https://doc.rust-lang.org/nomicon/intro.html) careful practices when using unsafe blocks in Rust
 - Following best practices (LINK NEEDED) when using the Go [unsafe](https://pkg.go.dev/unsafe#pkg-overview) package
 - Following [Javascript Memory Management](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_management) practices
 - Ensuring [soundness](https://rust-lang.github.io/unsafe-code-guidelines/glossary.html#soundness-of-code--of-a-library) of unsafe Rust code

-### Using a memory safe by default language without developer best practices
+#### Using a memory safe by default language without developer best practices

-Examples:

 - Using unsafe blocks in Rust [without assessing the entire module in which the unsafe code appears](https://github.com/ossf/Memory-Safety/issues/15#issuecomment-1847939439)
 - Using the [no_mangle](https://github.com/rust-lang/rust/issues/28179) attribute in Rust
 - Using compiler options which turn off some or all of the compiler's memory safety checks
 - Disabling .NET's source code [Analyzers](https://learn.microsoft.com/en-gb/dotnet/fundamentals/code-analysis/overview?tabs=net-8) during build

-### Using a non-memory safe by default language with developer best practices and automated tooling to check for memory safety in your code as well as in all your dependencies' code
+#### Using a non-memory safe by default language with developer best practices and automated tooling to check for memory safety in your code as well as in all your dependencies' code

 TO DO

-### Using a non-memory safe by default language with developer best practices and automated tooling to check for memory safety in your code
+#### Using a non-memory safe by default language with developer best practices and automated tooling to check for memory safety in your code

 - [Using compiler options for hardening C and C++ Code](https://best.openssf.org/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.html)
 - Using a fuzzer such as [syzkaller](https://github.com/google/syzkaller)